SERVICE / WEB DEVELOPMENT / AI AUTOMATION

 OpenAI for general reasoning.
 Anthropic for long-context and tone-sensitive work.
 ElevenLabs for voice synthesis.
 Vapi or Retell for orchestrating voice agents.
 OpenPipe for fine-tuning where the use case warrants.
 Choice is driven by what the use case needs, not by what is fashionable.

-How much does an AI agent cost?
+How much do AI consulting, automation, or agent projects cost?

 ALSO HERE